HMS Saracen (1812): North America

-How Saracen got to Bermuda, when, and under whose command, is therefore unclear.
-Once Saracen arrived at Bermuda she then served either carrying dispatches across the Atlantic, or between Halifax and Bermuda.
-Saracen was paid off in 1817.
+On 25 April 1816, Saracen departed Portsmouth.
+Saracen was sent to the Halifax station for a 3 year tour of duty in 1816.
+Pactolus and the Saracen accompanied Forth, the flagship of Rear Admiral Griffith, to spend the winter at Bermuda, setting sail from Halifax on 10 November 1816, and arriving on 17 November.

+On 16 October 1818, the Saracen was due to depart Bermuda for England.

+Saracen was paid off in 1819.

 Disposal

 The "Principal Officers and Commissioners of His Majesty's Navy" offered the "Saracen brig, of 387 tons", lying at Chatham, for sale on 22 July 1819.
 Saracen was sold on 18 August to William Wilkinson for £1,150.

 Whaler

 Saracen first appeared in Lloyd's Register in the supplemental pages for 1819 and was listed as sailing between London and New South Wales.
 Various sources disagree about her launch year, place of launch, and burthen.
 The table below shows the information.
 There is enough overlap in the information to suggest that all refer to the same vessel.